greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpload.html.md

 :   Required.
 A YAML file that contains the load specification details.
 See [Control File Format](#section7).

 --gpfdist\_timeout seconds
 :   Sets the timeout for the `gpfdist` parallel file distribution program to send a response.
-Enter a value from `0` to `30` seconds \(entering "`0`" to disables timeouts\).
+Enter a value from `0` to `30` seconds \(entering "`0`" to deactivates timeouts\).
 Note that you might need to increase this value when operating on high-traffic networks.

 -l log\_file
 :   Specifies where to write the log file.
 Defaults to `~/gpAdminLogs/gpload_YYYYMMDD`.
 For more information about the log file, see [Log File Format](#section9).

 --no\_auto\_trans
-:   Specify `--no_auto_trans` to disable processing the load operation as a single transaction if you are performing a single load operation on the target table.
+:   Specify `--no_auto_trans` to deactivate processing the load operation as a single transaction if you are performing a single load operation on the target table.

 :   By default, `gpload` processes each load operation as a single transaction to prevent inconsistent data when performing multiple, simultaneous operations on a target table.